Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-In the current industry, there are only three popular browsers which are widely used i.e. Google Chrome, Mozilla Firefox and Internet Explorer.
-However, Selenium supports other browsers as well.
-To execute our script on different browsers we need the driver of that browser.
+In the current industry, there are three popular browsers widely used, namely Google Chrome, Mozilla Firefox, and Internet Explorer.
+However, Selenium also supports other browsers.
+To run our script on different browsers, we need the respective browser’s driver.

 => Read all Selenium Tutorials Here